Mastering Sales Objections: A Comprehensive Guide for Overcoming 40+ Common Challenges in Sales

 When a potential buyer says, “I need to think about it,” it means you haven't done enough work yet.

-And when you make them think… The result is almost always a “no” or the prospect will just go MIA and never respond to your follow-up attempts again.
+And when you make them think… The result is almost always a “no” or the prospect will just go MIA and never respond to your

 Strategy: Identify the underlying hesitation.